Energy insights for March 2026

 *All pricing shown in cents per kWh

-- Gexa Energy Eco Saver Plus 12: The plan is the best of both worlds — it’s affordable and sourced from 100% renewable energy.
-Its $125 bill credit can help you save this winter if you consistently use over 1,000 kWh of energy.
+- Gexa Eco Saver Plus 12: This Gexa Energy plan is the best of both worlds — it’s affordable and sourced from 100% renewable energy.
+Score extra savings with a $125 monthly bill credit when you use at least 1,000 kWh of energy.

 Enter your ZIP code to learn more about these reliable energy plans and explore additional options.

-Our marketplace data shows that the current average Texas electricity rate is 16.28 cents per kWh.
+Our marketplace data indicates that the current average Texas electricity rate is 15.76 cents per kWh.
 This rate was calculated using the average price for all usage tiers over the last 30 days.

 Average Texas electricity bill by usage tier

-Your electricity bill is influenced by multiple factors, including but not limited to location, home size, electricity rate, and occupancy.
-To help you estimate your potential monthly bill, we multiplied common household usage levels (based on home sizes) by the current average Texas rate of 16.28 cents/kWh.
-Here’s what you might expect to pay for electricity each month based on your home size and usage:
+Multiple factors, such as location, home size, electricity rate, and number of residents, influence your electricity bill.
+To help you estimate your potential monthly bill, we multiplied common household usage levels (based on home sizes) by the current average Texas rate of 15.76 cents/kWh.
+Here’s what you might expect to pay for electricity each month:

-Use these ranges to determine if you are paying a good price for your electricity.
-If your monthly bill is more expensive than the highest estimate for your usage level, it might be time to shop around for a more favorable electricity price.
+Use these ranges to determine if you’re getting a good price for your electricity.
+If your monthly bill is more expensive than the highest estimate for your usage level, it might be time to shop around for a cheaper rate.

 Types of energy plans